Plant operators drive and control machines and equipment on building sites and road works. They are known as construction plant operatives.

 physically fit to move heavy equipment

-able to work at heights and react quickly.
+able to work at heights.

 Training on the different machines is mainly on the job through the CITB.
 This leads to Scottish Vocational Qualification (SVQ) Plant Operations (Construction) at SCQF Level 5.